 - Fixed Assets- Assets, usually physical in nature, that will be used over more than one accounting cycle. (more than one year)

 - Other Assets- Assets that are uncommon and held for use in the future (such as land for future expansion) or intangible in nature.
-Intangible examples include ownership of copyrights, patents etc. But the most common intangible is refinancing cost.
+Intangible examples include ownership of copyrights, patents etc. But the most common intangible is the cost of loan financing.

-Most often a reader in this type of accounts sees contra accounts in parenthesis to include:
+Most often a reader with these types of accounts see contra accounts in parenthesis to include:

 - Allowance for doubtful accounts

-As I explained in Lesson 3 and in Lesson 4, whenever an asset type of account has a credit balance it is customary to report this information down in liabilities.
-Well, most basic small business accounting software is unable to this.
-So when an asset type of account has a credit balance such as an overdrawn bank account, the information is reported with parenthesis around the value.
+As explained in Lesson 3 and in Lesson 4, whenever an asset type of account has a credit balance it is customary to report this information down in liabilities.
+Most small business accounting software is unable to this.
+Therefore, when an asset type of account has a credit balance such as an overdrawn bank account, the information is reported with parenthesis around the value.

 Very similar to asset type of accounts, liabilities have two major groupings.
 The first are current liabilities; current meaning due within the accounting cycle (less than one year).
 The second group are long term liabilities; those amounts owed over extended periods of time (more than one year).
 The traditional value in liabilities are credit balances.
 The non-traditional types of information are reported via parenthesis, i.e. debit balances.